-Table 4 below reveals that the total marketing cost marketing margin, price spread, Producers share in consumer rupee and marketing efficiency in all the three marketing channels.
-The total market cost was higher in channel III (Rs.506.00) compared to channel-I (Rs.
-142.00) and channel-II (Rs.
+It revealed that the total marketing cost marketing margin, price spread, Producers share in consumer rupee and marketing efficiency in all the three marketing channels.
+The total market cost (Rs.506.00) was higher in channel III as compared to channel-I (Rs.142.00) and channel-II (Rs.
 302.00) respectively.
-A total marketing margin and price spread of Rs.
+A total marketing margin and price spread Rs.
 742.00 and Rs.
-1206.00 was realized in channel II and III respectively, which happens to be higher in channel-III than channel-II.
-This is because in channel-III there are three intermediates, whereas in the channel-I and channel-II.
-This is because in channel-III there are three intermediates, where as in the channel-I and channel-II there is only one, and two intermediate.
-The producer share in consumer rupee was also higher in channel-I (85.80per cent) than channel-II (64.70per cent) and channel-III (45.91per cent) respectively.
-Likewise the marketing efficiency it was found to be higher in channel-I (7.04per cent) than channel-II (2.29per cent) and channel-III (1.62per cent) respectively.
+1206.00 was realized in channel II and III respectively, which was higher in channel-III than channel-II.
+This was because in channel-III, there was three intermediates involved, whereas in the channel-I and channel-II.
+Where as in the channel-I and channel-II there was a single intermediately and two intermediate involved.
+The producers share in consumer's rupee was also higher in channel-I (85.80%) than channel-II (64.70%) and channelIII (45.91%) respectively.
+Likewise the marketing efficiency was found higher in channel-I (7.04%) than channel-II (2.29%) and channel-III (1.62%) respectively as depicted in table- 4.